 The declared unit shall be stated in the EPD.
 The environmental impact shall be given per declared unit.
 A description of the function of the product should be included in the EPD®, if relevant.

 4.2 TECHNICAL SPECIFICATION, LIFESPAN AND REFERENCE SERVICE LIFE (RSL)

-Not relevant for this product category.
+Reference service life is not applicable for this product category.

 4.3 SYSTEM BOUNDARY